-- · Payment of course fees. - · Study materials for part one. - A number of study leave days to be spread across the programme. - Membership to the NZ Society of Actuaries (NZSA) and one other (i.e. Australia or UK).
+- · Payment of course fees. - We offer 5 days study leave in the week leading up to the exam + 1 day for the exam - Study materials for part one. - We pay for schweser notes (not one between two) - Membership to the NZ Society of Actuaries (NZSA) and one other (i.e. Australia or UK).